 In Vedantic Hinduism.
 The basis and essence of all things in the material world from which all other elements come to be: water, air, fire & earth.
 Akasha is the first and most important.
-When we first arrived here in awe of the open spaces that the eyes could not quite grasp true, we understood then that this is the perfect space for the essential elements of healing & wellness to also form in perfect balance.
+When we first arrived here in awe of the open spaces that the eyes could not quite grasp true, we understood then that this is the perfect space for the essential elements of healing, wellbeing and wellness to also form in perfect balance.
 They do for us, and we hope for all that come to visit.

 In Romanian the word “ACÁSĂ” (pronunciation: [aˈkasə] means "at home”, for us this is not only our home but it is also a place to rediscover the essence of life, reconnecting with nature and with our inner worlds.